Thermodynamics of the Heisenberg antiferromagnet on the maple-leaf lattice: Discussion

 It is also worth mentioning that the algorithm employed in Ref.~\cite{schaefer_abundance_2023} exhibited unphysical behavior at finite temperatures, such as a non-monotonic temperature dependence of the energy.
 In contrast, no such artifacts are observed in our results.

 Notably, the state described above is paramagnetic, as it does not break any lattice symmetries.
 Its excitations are localized triplets that do not disperse.
 These localized excitations are separated from the continuum, as illustrated in Fig. 4 of Ref.~\cite{schaefer_abundance_2023}.
-The low-temperature peak in the specific heat may therefore originate from these localized triplet excitations.

 Large-scale iPEPS calculations~\cite{schmoll_bathing_2025} further support the existence of a paramagnetic ground state in this regime.
 A hexagon singlet was also proposed away from the isotropic point~\cite{ghosh_where_2024,ghosh:2024b}.
 Our data indicate that this state occupies a broader portion of parameter space than previously assumed.
-However, we also note that ongoing studies~\cite{ebert:2025} based on finite-size ED simulations suggest the presence of magnetic order at the isotropic point.
+However, we also note that ongoing studies~\cite{ebert:2026} based on finite-size ED simulations suggest the presence of magnetic order at the isotropic point.
 This ordered state, however, lies very close to the paramagnetic hexagonal state that emerges in the limit of dominant hexagonal bonds.